Buffalo has food solutions; they just need investment

 Allison DeHonney, CEO of Urban Fruits and Veggies, Alexander Wright, founder of the African Heritage Food Co-op and Hubbard-Robinson, the founder of Project Rainfall, an urban aquaponics farm and farm market will have their projects “lifted up” for support by the conference, Hubbard-Robinson said.

-National participants received a morning tour of Buffalo’s East Side that included visits to those projects to give potential investors, advisors and supporters a look at what three Black entrepreneurs have already done to address the problem and how the wider community can help them achieve their vision.
+National participants received a morning tour of Buffalo’s neighborhoods that included visits to those projects to give potential investors, advisors and supporters a look at what three Black entrepreneurs have already done to address the problem and how the wider community can help them achieve their vision.

 The American Food Equity Conference, organized in response to the May 14 racist massacre, will bring national experts and local project leaders together to address the "grocery gap" in Buffalo.